 Let’s Chat

 The slides also have room for you to write a note to your students or them to write a note to you.
 These editable slides also allow you to adapt the morning meeting to distance learning.
 Just share with Google Classroom or other online learning platforms.
+Build Classroom community that will evolve naturally as you share and have fun with your students in the morning meeting.

 STOP THE SCROLL!
-Click here to find out more about How to Build Classroom Community
+Click here to find out more about How to Build Classroom Community.

 Student check in is SO important for you to implement.
 This is a quick, yet powerful way to check in on students.
 Students who may be process emotions, or a life event they don't feel comfortable talking about can open up to you this way.
 When I started implementing in my classroom I was BLOWN AWAY with what some of my students were experiencing that I didn't know.
 Some were experiencing bullying, parents were going through a divorce, loss of a pet, and such.
 Please take time to do a subtle check in with your students.
 I believe you can reach out and help in ways that can be life changing or even life saving.